January 4, 2022

 In this blog, I shall recap four studies that support my hypothesis.

 American analytics and advisory firm Gallup is a pioneer in the strengths movement at the workplace, with its reports consistently emphasising the value of maximising employee strengths as a way to maximise productivity instead of improving weaknesses.

 “Employees do their best in roles that enable them to integrate their talent (the natural capacity for excellence), skills (what they can do) and knowledge (what they know),” said Gallup’s State of the American Workplace report published in 2017.
 “Workers want roles and employers that allow them to make the most of their strengths.”

 An extensive 2015 Gallup study examined the impact strengths interventions had on workgroup performance.
-Its researchers studied six outcomes: sales, profit, customer engagement, turnover, employee engagement and safety in 49,495 business units with 1.2 million employees across 22 organizations in seven industries and 45 countries.
+Its researchers studied six outcomes: sales, profit, customer engagement, turnover, employee engagement and safety in 49,495 business units with 1.2 million employees across 22 organisations in seven industries and 45 countries.